-F. Grant Accounting
+G. Grant Accounting

 The Foundation disburses funds to grantees to cover their projected expenses over a three-month period.
 Grantees report to the Foundation quarterly on the actual utilization of these funds.
 For purposes of these financial statements, the Foundation treats disbursements to grantees as advances.
 The total grant advance is twenty-one percent of the amount disbursed to the grantee during the quarter.
-In order to ensure timeliness in reporting grantee expenditures, the Foundation will use estimates to calculate the last quarter's grantee expenditures, based on historical expenditure trends over a five year period, and disbursement activity funding in that quarter.
+To ensure timeliness in reporting grantee expenditures, the Foundation will use estimates to calculate the last quarter's grantee expenditures.
+In compliance with FASAB Technical Release 12, the estimates are calculated based on historical expenditure trends over a five-year period or disbursement activity funding of the last quarter.
 The advance will be reversed in the following quarter's financial statements.
 Once a grant has closed (expired or cancelled) any excess disbursement is reclassified as an Accounts Receivable.

-G. Accounts Receivable
+H. Accounts Receivable